cobalthq/cobalt-product-public-docs/content/en/BestPractices/akhan_input_validation.md

 does *not* check if the quantity is positive.

 This small mistake is costly.
 Users can freely input negative values for `quantity`.
+In that case:

+- Assume an attacker adds `-100` units to their basket
+  - The attacker then checks out of their shopping cart, with the `wallet` payment option
-If an attacker adds `-100` to their basket, the Juice Shop adds 100 times the value of the item to their wallet.
+- The Juice Shop adds 100 times the value of the item to the wallet

 ### Impact